Whole School Information

 The Whole School Approach

-It is essential for the whole school to understand the importance of effectively identifying and then providing for their more able students, as well as the benefits this has not only for this cohort, but also for the wider school population.
+It is essential for the whole school to understand the importance of effectively identifying and then providing for high potential learners, as well as the benefits this has not only for this cohort, but also for the wider school population.

-This section gives guidance on the good practice that a school or academy should aim to deliver in order to better understand the complex needs of their more able students and provide well for them academically, socially and emotionally.
+This section gives guidance on the good practice that a school or academy should aim to deliver in order to better understand the needs of their high potential learners and provide well for them academically, socially and emotionally.
 By doing so, policies and provision are put in place that can benefit the whole school.

 “A rising tide lifts all ships.”
 Dr Joseph Renzulli

-As many schools are currently using the term ‘more able’ we will use that in the information given here.
+Many schools are currently using the term ‘more able’ and this group in the past been termed ‘gifted and talented’.
 However, nurseries, schools and academies can adapt the wording to suit their setting.
-Potential Plus UK uses the term ‘high learning potential’, as we feel this better describes the process of nurturing the often exceptional strengths and abilities of these young people.
+Potential Plus UK uses the term ‘high learning potential’, as we feel this better describes the process of nurturing the strengths and abilities of these young people.

-Here we will consider what should be covered by the whole school policy, the role of the More Able Lead Teacher, and the various approaches to identifying more able learners.
+Here we will consider what should be covered by the whole school policy, the roles of the lead teacher and the governor with for responsibility for high learning potential, and the various approaches to identifying high potential learners.

-Writing a Whole School Inclusion or More Able Policy
+Writing a Whole School High Learning Potential Policy

-This advice is aimed at lead teachers and senior leaders in all school phases and gives guidance about writing a ‘more able’ policy, either as part of a wider ‘inclusion’ policy, or as a stand-alone document.
+This advice sheet is aimed at lead teachers and senior leaders in all school phases and gives guidance about writing a policy that covers provision for high learning potential, either as part of a wider ‘inclusion’ policy, or as a stand-alone document.
 It is a framework that covers factors that are recommended to be included, with suggestions for consideration that needs to be made, and appropriate wording to use.

-This outlines an example of a whole school policy on supporting ‘more able’ pupils.
-It provides examples of what should be in it, but any of the school’s own policy, practice or wording must be appropriately substituted for the text below where there are brackets ( ).
+This advice sheet outlines an example of a whole school policy on supporting high learning potential.
+It provides examples of recommended items for inclusion, but any of the school’s own policy, practice or terminology can be appropriately substituted.
+It is aimed at lead teachers and school leaders.

-The Role of the More Able Lead Teacher
+Role of the High Learning Potential Lead Teacher

-This advice is aimed at the More Able Lead Teacher or person with responsibility for the more able cohort within an educational setting.
-It provides guidance on the requirements of the More Able Lead Teacher, what constitutes good practice, what the role should include, the knowledge and skills of the person, and the support that they should provide to colleagues.
+This advice sheet is aimed at the high learning potential lead teacher or person with responsibility for this cohort within an educational setting.
+It provides guidance on the requirements of the high learning potential lead teacher, what constitutes good practice, what the role should include, the knowledge and skills of the person, and the support that they should provide to colleagues.